Frydag: Westphalia

-The House of Buddenburg was owned from the 14th century to 1902 by the line Frydag to Buddenburg but the name became extinct in 1908, which also had Loxten in the 17th century.
-House Grevel came into possession of the family in 1350, the local line went out 1546.
-House Wischlingen came in the second half of the 14th century two daughters in equal parts to the families of Frydag and Ovelacker; the Frydag part came over the family of Plettenberg in 1511 to that of Syberg.
-Godert and Arnt Frydag married the heirs Aleke and Belke von Husen and thus came into the possession of the Niederhofes and the Oberhofes in Husen in Syburg, today Castle Husen and House Husen, that remained in their possession until 1655.
+Buddenburg House was owned, from the 14th century to 1902, by the Frydag zu Buddenburg line, who also owned Loxten in the 17th century, but the line went extinct in 1908.
+Grevel House came into the family's possession in 1350, and the local line went extinct in 1546.
+In the second half of the 14th century, Wischlingen House passed, in equal shares, to the families of Frydag and Ovelacker, via two heiresses.
+The Frydag part passed to the Syberg family in 1511, via the Plettenberg family.
+Godert and Arnt Frydag married the heiresses, Aleke and Belke von Husen, and thus came into the possession of Niederhofes and Oberhofes in Husen in Syburg, today Castle Husen and Husen House, which remained in their possession until 1655.

-In 1421, Diederich Frydag van den Husen acquired the house Schörlingen and in acquired the house Löringhof south of Datteln, which until the 17th and 18th Century remained in the possession of the family, but which was later demolished in 1961.
-Around 1450, two brothers of the family, went to the Baltics, this seat being named for the Baltic branches (see below, German Order).
-From 1550 to 1719 Sandfort Castle in Olfen was owned by the family.
-A line sat on Hockerde, Pentling and Drenhusen (near Syburg).
-In 1574, the East Frisian Gödens came to the family as a marriage estate, which built a Baroque palace there, Gödens Castle which was passed on to its present owner, Count Wedel, in 1746 (see below, Ostfriesische line).
-Georg Wilhelm Freiherr von Frydag from Gödens inherited the estate Daren in 1742 from his first wife Sophia Johanna von Schade and who built a new mansion there in 1752.
-Of all Westphalian branches flourishes until today only the line of barons of Frydag on Daren.
-Since 1907, the brickyard Olfry in Vechta, founded by August Freiherr von Frydag on Daren, has been family-owned.
+In 1421, Diederich Frydag van den Husen acquired Schörlingen House and Löringhof House, south of Datteln, which, until the 17th and 18th centuries, remained in the possession of the family, but were demolished in 1961.
+Around 1450, two brothers of the family went to the Baltics, and their seat gave their name to the Baltic branches (see below, German Order).
+From 1550 to 1719, Sandfort Castle in Olfen was owned by the family.
+One branch resided in Hockerde, Pentling and Drenhusen, near Syburg.
+In 1574, the East Frisian village of Gödens came to the family as a dowry, and they built a Baroque palace there, Gödens Castle which was passed on to its present owner, Count Wedel, in 1746 (see below, Ostfriesische line).
+Georg Wilhelm Freiherr von Frydag, from Gödens, inherited Daren House from his first wife Sophia Johanna von Schade in 1742 and built a new mansion there in 1752.
+Of all the Westphalian branches, only Freiherr von Frydag, in Daren, flourishes today.
+Since 1907, the Olfry brickyard in Vechta, founded by August Freiherr von Frydag of Daren, has been family-owned.